SalieriNextdoor/Snake3D/README.md

 Then, access the src directory within a Linux terminal or MinGW-w64 for Windows and run `make` to build.

 ## Build docs
-To build the documentation, it's need to have doxygen installed.
+To build the documentation, it's needed to have doxygen installed.

 Then, access the src directory and run `make docs`.